WHY DO WE VALUE JUSTICE?

 God is just by nature, and our sense of justice derives from His.
 To be created in His image means, in part, to share in His sense of justice.
 This sense of justice demands that the guilty be punished, the virtuous rewarded, and the innocent protected.

 No one would claim that this happens on a consistent basis in our broken, fallen world.
 All too often, it seems that the guilty get away with their crimes, the virtuous are taken advantage of, and the innocent are abused.
 But God’s justice demands that all accounts be settled fully and completely.
-That’s what Judgment Day is for.
+That’s the purpose of Judgment Day.

 No unrepentant sinner will escape due punishment.
 “There will be tribulation and distress for every human being who does evil” (Romans 2:9).
 On the other hand, all who have suffered unjustly will be comforted and healed.
 “God will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away” (Revelation 21:4).
 All that is wrong will one day be set right, and justice will prevail.

 This is both good news and bad news for us.
 We long to see justice prevail, but we realize that we are undeniably guilty of unrighteous thoughts and deeds.
 If God is just, how can we hope to escape the punishment we deserve?

 Marvelously, graciously, God has given us this hope in Christ.
 Christ “suffered once for sins, the just for the unjust” (1 Peter 3:18), voluntarily taking our sins upon Himself and dying in our place.
 The sacrificial death of the Holy and Righteous One is sufficient to atone for every sin.
 The good news of the gospel offers salvation to all who repent and believe.
 United to Christ by faith, the guilty sinner is put to death and raised to life as a new creation (2 Corinthians 5:17).